Dr. Abby Gondek, Morgenthau Scholar-in-Residence, FDR Library, Hyde Park, NY

 Hilda’s Swazi affiliations & Perspectives

-Casey Golomski reveals that what Hilda viewed as “traditional” Swazi customs were likely recent re-introductions that King Sobhuza II initiated in the 1920s and ‘30s (and that Hilda helped to reinstate as “traditions” through her writings) in order to revive the “militaristic regimental age system” called emabutfo, which served to bolster his own royal power and control over national consciousness (Golomski 2011, 8–9).
-Hugh MacMillan (1995) maintains that while Kuper believed in the importance of studying history and social change, she still did not emphasize discontinuities within Swazi so-called “traditions” because she wanted to support “the Swazi point of view” which was a royal and elite perspective (Macmillan 1995, 559–61).
-Leroy Vail and Landeg White (1991) contend that Hilda’s writings about Sobhuza served to promote his propaganda campaign to promote Swazi “tradition” in support of his monarchy (Golomski 2011, 9; Vail and White 1991, 179, 192).
+Casey Golomski indicates that Hilda’s perception of “traditional” Swazi customs likely stems from recent reintroductions initiated by King Sobhuza II in the 1920s and ’30s, which Hilda helped frame as traditions through her writings.
+These changes aimed to revive the “militaristic regimental age system” known as emabutfo to reinforce Sobhuza’s royal power and influence over national identity (Golomski 2011, 8–9).
+Hugh MacMillan (1995) notes that while Kuper valued studying history and social change, she downplayed the discontinuities in Swazi “traditions” to support a royal and elite perspective (Macmillan 1995, 559–61).
+Leroy Vail and Landeg White (1991) argue that Hilda’s writings about Sobhuza advanced his propaganda efforts to promote Swazi “tradition” in favor of his monarchy (Golomski 2011, 9; Vail and White 1991, 179, 192).

 Golomski, Casey.
 2011.
 “Hilda Kuper, Anthropology, History.”
 In University of Swaziland, UNISWA, History Staff Seminar Series, 21.
 University of Swaziland, Department of Theology and Religious Studies.